History of Swiss TPH

 Thierry Freyvogel (Director 1972-1987)

-STI created two field laboratories in Africa in the 1950s: the Centre Suisse de Recherches Scientifiques (CSRS) in Côte d’Ivoire and the Swiss Tropical institute Field Laboratory (STIFL) in Ifakara (Tanzania).
-With many African countries becoming independent in the 1960s, STI moved from basic research to development aid.
-Tanzania in particular became a hot spot of Swiss development aid and has remained so ever since.
-The Ifakara Health Institute (IHI), as the former STIFL is known today, has developed into an important research organisation in Africa.
-In collaboration with STI, the CSRS too has become a significant research institution in West Africa that implements projects in the whole sub-region.
+In the 1950's, the STI established two field laboratories in Africa: the Centre Suisse de Recherches Scientifiques (CSRS) in Côte d'Ivoire and the Swiss Tropical Institute Field Laboratory (STIFL) in Ifakara (Tanzania).
+With the independence of many African countries in the 1960s, the STI shifted from basic research to development aid.
+Tanzania in particular became a focus of Swiss development aid and has remained so ever since.
+The Ifakara Health Institute (IHI), as the former STIFL is now known, has become an important research organisation in Africa.
+In collaboration with the STI, the CSRS has also become a major research institution in West Africa, implementing projects throughout the sub-region.

-“We schould not deceive ourselves: any sustainable effort to promote research in developing countries will demand profound changes in research and teaching in the universities of the industrialised countries.”
+“We should not deceive ourselves: any sustainable effort to promote research in developing countries will demand profound changes in research and teaching in the universities of the industrialised countries.”

 Director Swiss TPH 1972-1987

-Since the 1990s, STI has grown tremendously.
-Large-scale studies in Africa made new investments in diagnostics and molecular research in Basel necessary.
-Since the mid-1990s the many services offered by the institute have also reached out to Eastern Europe and Central Asia.
-The Swiss Centre for International Health (SCIH), an STI service department founded in 1997, helped to strengthen the health services of the former Eastern Bloc countries.
-Thus, already in the 1990s, the STI was an institute of global health.
+Since the 1990s, the STI has grown tremendously.
+Large-scale studies in Africa required new investments in diagnostics and molecular research in Basel.
+Since the mid-1990s, the Institute's many services have also been extended to Eastern Europe and Central Asia.
+The Swiss Centre for International Health (SCIH), a service department of the STI founded in 1997, has helped to strengthen health services in the former Eastern Bloc countries.
+The STI was thus already a global health institute in the 1990s.

 Marcel Tanner (Director 1997-2015)